siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 ## Overview

-In [the last post](/post/creating-vue-component-library-introduction/) I outlined why it is important to be able to package together a component library.
+In [the last post](/post/creating-vue-component-library-introduction/), I outlined why it is important to be able to package together a component library.
 In this post, we'll step through the initial project structure for your Vue components.

 ## Vue project structure

 We're going to use the [Vue CLI 3](https://cli.vuejs.org/guide/).
 Bam!

 Luckily, a lot of the _once was_ configuration steps are now handled by the CLI, mostly regarding webpack.
 That's not to say that you won't eventually need to [modify the webpack config](https://cli.vuejs.org/guide/webpack.html#simple-configuration) with `vue.config.js` but you'll be surprised how far you can get without doing that.
 I try to avoid modifying the generic webpack settings, if possible :pray:.
 Remember, you'll want to to try to lower the barriers to entry of understanding for other developers in order for them to grasp your design choices.
-Not only for using, but for debugging (which is probably more likely, TBH).
+Not only for use, but for debugging (which is probably more likely, TBH).

 With that in mind, create your Vue project scaffold using the CLI.